Understanding the Net Asset Value of Your Favorite Funds

 How Mutual Funds Are Structured

-The buying and selling activity of a mutual fund happens once a day to protect investors from rapid market traders, mutual fund shares only trade once a day.
-This avoids such situations.
+The buying and selling activity of a mutual fund happens once a day to protect investors from rapid market traders.
+It avoids such situations.
 At 4:30 p.m., Eastern Standard Time, the value of a mutual fund's underlying positions is added up by accounting firms based upon the closing price of the stock market and other exchanges, and used to determine the value of all the mutual fund's holdings.
-Any debts or liabilities of the mutual fund, such as stock that is sold short, is deducted to calculate the net asset value, or NAV, as it is often called.
+Any debts or liabilities of the mutual fund, such as stock that is sold short, is deducted to calculate the net asset value, or NAV, is often called.

 The stock exchanges then update the share price of the mutual fund to reflect this new NAV.